 Training and awareness raising

-We have a programme of training of training for all employees.
-Safeguarding awareness training (this is role specific), enables officers in community-facing roles to identify and know how to report incidents of abuse and neglect, including modern slavery and human trafficking.
-Our community safety unit provides a range of free e-learning and webinar training on modern slavery, the training is available to all employees, partner agencies, charities and the third sector.
+We have a programme of training for all employees. safeguarding awareness training (this is role specific), enables officers in community-facing roles to identify and know how to report incidents of abuse and neglect, including modern slavery and human trafficking.
+Our community safety unit provides a range of free e-learning webinar training on modern slavery, the training is available to all employees, partner agencies, charities and the third sector.

 A substantial amount of training has been delivered to voluntary, statutory and private sector stakeholders.
 The training helps delegates gain an increased understanding of what modern slavery is, signs to look out for and develop skills in supporting people who may be victims of modern slavery in Derbyshire.
 Delegates gain an understanding of: